00fox/Ds2vJoy/README.md

 Over two last sources you'll find not condition,
 - The mapping won't be launched if this button is pressed
   - double, except if this mapping is already running
+  - see 'Pause' for more informations about not condition

 Destinations can be effected with time stamps for tricky actions, macros or combos
 - Enter start (if not as soon as) or/and end (of not when release)